v-soyer/entairtainment-base-API/backend/README.md

 A .json file containing some data has been provided at '/test/fake_data/bases.json'

 **Note: The credentials of the user used by the script are email:'admin@gmail.com' and password:'root'**

+## Known Issue

+The behavior of the application when the 'City' field of a base isn't recognize hasn't been tested and isn't handled.

 ## Stay in Touch
 - Author: Valentin SOYER
 - LinkedIn: https://www.linkedin.com/in/valentin-soyer/